-- a. meet Medicaid or NCHC qualifications for participation in accordance with 42 CFR 409, - b.
-410, 418, 440, 484, 485, and 488. - c. have a current and signed Department of Health and Human Services (DHHS) Provider - d.
-Administrative Participation Agreement; and - e. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity in accordance with 42 CFR 484.115.
+- a. meet Medicaid qualifications for participation in accordance with 42 CFR 409, 410, 418, 440, 484, 485, and 488. - b. have a current and signed Department of Health and Human Services (DHHS) Provider Administrative Participation Agreement; and - c. bill only for procedures, products, and services that are within the scope of their clinical practice, as defined by the appropriate licensing entity in accordance with 42 CFR 484.115.